osutaiko/TaikoLang/README.md

 ## Language Design
 TaikoLang consists of eight commands, listed below.
-Scripts written in TaikoLang is interchangeable with equivalent Brainf*ck scripts.
+Scripts written in TaikoLang is interchangeable with equivalent BF scripts.
 Each command is 3 notes long, regardless of timing and spacing.
 All sliders and spinners will be omitted.

 ### Storage
 - A single array of 32,768 cells, each having a boundary of [0, 255].
 This boundary is equivalent to the `unsigned char` type in C/C++.